swapab/MVP/Presentation.md

 * (Problem to be solved)
-  Seize - Share - Innovate
+  - Seize - Share - Annotate
-  You capture a screen -> They(the system) provide you a URL -> You copy that URL and paste it somewhere or share them over email or whatever medium suites you the best -> Your friends somehow get the URL they see it and so on...
+  - Current Wokflow : You capture a screen -> They(the system) provide you a URL -> You copy that URL and paste it somewhere or share them over email or whatever medium suites you the best -> Your friends somehow get the URL they see it and so on...
 * Offered Solution
   Try to bridge the gap between capturing the screen and sharing it with colleagues.
 And have everywhere access to it.
 * Use cases